captionpoint/captionpoint-plays/THE-ROOMMATE.md

 from your marriage.
 ---
 ## SHARON:
-No, that didn't feel like a...
+No, that didn’t feel like a…
 ---
 glorious blaze.
 ---
-It just feels
+It just feels…
 ---
-flit
+…felt…
 ---
 very sad.
 ---